PIH/openmrs-distro-pihemr/README.md

 To fix this, go to Project Structure -> Modules and remove those directories.

 Other than that, this project is more or less plug-and-play in IntelliJ.

+# Troubleshooting Dependency Problems

+## OpenMRS seems to be using different code than what I've got here in the module I'm working on!

+You probably need to run mvn openmrs-sdk:install from your checked-out module's directory.

+## OpenMRS displays errors like this after starting up, where `Foo` is the name of the module I'm working on:

+## `Foo Module cannot be started because it requires the following module(s): Bar 1.2.3-SNAPSHOT`

+`cd` out of your module's directory, then run

+`mvn openmrs-sdk:deploy -DserverId=<serverId>`

+When prompted, respond:

+* 1 - module
+* 2 - default (org.openmrs.module)
+* 3 - Bar
+* 4 - choose the latest snapshot version that you need